-At my Fort Worth practice, we’re seeing more and more patients who want to replace implants they got 10 to 15 years ago, even though they’re not experiencing any complications.
+We’re seeing more and more Fort Worth, Mansfield, and Abilene patients at my practice who want to replace implants they got 10 to 15 years ago, even though they’re not experiencing any complications.
 One of the main reasons women make this choice is to switch to the newer cohesive silicone gel implants that most women think look and feel more like natural breasts than saline implants.

 What’s involved in a breast augmentation revision procedure?

 Revision breast implant surgery can be a bit more complicated than primary breast augmentation, and it’s important to have a board-certified plastic surgeon experienced in revision surgery perform the procedure.